CookiePLMonster/CookiePLMonster.github.io/_portfolio/civ6.md

 Originally created by legendary game designer Sid Meier, Civilization is a turn-based strategy game in which you attempt to build an empire to stand the test of time.
 Explore a new land, research technology, conquer your enemies, and go head-to-head with history’s most renowned leaders as you attempt to build the greatest civilization the world has ever known.

-> On both target platforms, I was involved in miscellaneous systems and bugfixes.
+> On both target platforms, I was involved in general porting and bugfixing.
 On Android, I was additionally responsible for setting up the turn-limited demo functionality.
 </div>